gomatcha/matcha-old/README.md

     matcha build gomatcha.io/matcha/examples

 Thats it!
 We can now open the example Xcode project and run the app!
+You may also need to set the Development Team under General > Signing.

     open $GOPATH/src/gomatcha.io/matcha/examples/ios-app/SampleApp.xcworkspace